 Lately, I've noticed more clients using text messages to discuss or argue about unresolved issues in their relationships.
 As someone who is all thumbs with my thumbs, I’m always amazed that people have the digital dexterity to carry on a reasonably coherent text dialogue for longer than two minutes.
 But personal challenges aside, texting is not the way to negotiate a relationship.

-As texting becomes second nature to a generation reared on iphones, it’s worth noting that human beings were designed to connect with each other on many different levels.
-UCLA professor Albert Mehrabian found that 58 percent of communication is through body language, 35 percent through vocal tone, pitch, and emphasis, and a mere 7 percent through content of the message.
+As texting becomes second nature to a generation reared on iPhones, it’s worth noting that human beings were designed to connect with each other on many different levels.
+UCLA professor Albert Mehrabian found that 58 percent of communication is through body language, 35 percent through vocal tone, pitch, and emphasis, and a mere 7 percent through the content of the message.

 And that’s a generous 7 percent.
-Consider all the annoying slips of finger that can interfere with clear communication.
+Consider all the annoying slips of the finger that can interfere with clear communication.
 When the difference between “mad,” “sad,” “bad,” and “glad” is an errant thumb, wobbly finger gymnastics can be costly and confusing.